Waqar-5/HTML_CSS_and_Bootstrap_Projects/README.md

 ---

-## Projects 1 to 10 here on figma: first see and try to make yourself if not then see my code:
+## First 10 Projects are here in figma: first see and try to make yourself if not then see my code:
 https://www.figma.com/design/w9WPhB3gzblxIzRUeYr2Gx/10-HTML---CSS-PROJECT?node-id=195215-3&p=f